doinglab/FoodLensSDK-V3/IOS/README.md

 1. Create FoodLensCoreService instance.
     - You may choose FoodLensType between foodlens and caloai.
 2. Call predict method.
-   Parameters is UIImage which will be used.
+   Parameter is UIImage which will be used.
-   ※ FoodLens SDK supports three method like async, Combine, Escaping closure.
+   ※ FoodLens SDK supports three method including async, Combine, Escaping closure.
 (Refer to sample code)
-   ※ The recognition qulity may be lowered when the image is small.
+   ※ The recognition quality may be lowered when the image is small.

 #### Code Example
 ``` swift